 Phishing is a technique used to steal credentials, personal information & financial details of a user.
 The attacker sends email or text to spoof the target, luring them to open malicious links or attachments.

-The most prevalent ways attackers attempt phishing attacks are through social networking sites, SMS, and email notifications.
+The most prevalent ways attackers attempt phishing attack are through social networking sites, SMS, and email notifications.
 We see a sudden uptick in phishing emails used for credential harvesting, which users should be aware of.

 The following are phishing scams techniques along with examples:

 In this technique, the attacker sends a phishing email to the victim containing malicious documents as an attachment, legitimate links, and content in the mail body to spoof the targeted users.
-This technique is often used for spear phishing attacks where targeted users are specific with email IDs known to the attackers.
+This technique is often used for spear phishing attack where targeted users are specific with email IDs known to the attackers.

 Example 1 – Targeted victims get an email with the subject “New fax document from Xerox scanner” and an attached document.
 To view the attachment, it asks for the Microsoft Office credential of the targeted user.
 Phishers try to spoof the target by adding legitimate content in the email.